 Karthik Ramasamy and Supun Kamburugamuvee explain how they integrated Infiniband high-performance interconnect with Twitter Heron and optimized it for achieving low-latency, high-throughput stream processing.
 Experiments show that this system can achieve latencies as low as 7 ms and throughputs around 170M tuples/sec with minimal resources.

-Supun Kamburugamuve is a graduate student at Indiana University and a senior software architect at the Digital Science Center of Indiana University, where he researches big data applications and frameworks with a focus on data streaming for real-time data analytics.
-Recently, he has been working on high-performance enhancements to big data systems with HPC interconnect such as Infiniband and Omnipath.
-Supun is an Apache Software Foundation member and has contributed to many open source projects including Apache Web Services projects.
-Previously, Supun worked on middleware systems and was a key member of a team developing an open source enterprise integration product widely used by enterprises.
+Supun Kamburugamuve is a graduate student at Indiana University and a senior software architect at the Digital Science Center of Indiana University, where he researches big data applications and frameworks.
+He’s working on high-performance enhancements to big data systems with HPC interconnect such as InfiniBand and Omni-Path.
+Supun is an elected member of Apache Software Foundation and has contributed to many open source projects including Apache Web Services projects.
+Previously, Supun worked on middleware systems and was a key member of a WSO2 enterprise service bus (ESB), an open source enterprise integration product widely used by enterprises.
 He has a PhD in computer science, specializing in high-performance data analytics at Indiana University.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org